 In searching for his origins, we have plausible reasons to believe that William Rookins was from London or its vicinity.

-He arrived in Virginia on the Bona Nova in November 1819 and we know the Bona Nova sailed from London.
-It actually left London in June 1819 but was disabled and returned to port after offloading a few of its passengers bound for Bermida who, according to their affidavits, were predominantly from London.1 It left London again in August, sailing via the West Indies, and arrived in Jamestown on 4 November 1819.
+He arrived in Virginia on the Bona Nova in November 1619 and we know the Bona Nova sailed from London.
+It actually left London in June 1619 but was disabled and returned to port after offloading a few of its passengers bound for Bermuda who, according to their affidavits, were predominantly from London.1 It left London again in August, sailing via the West Indies, and arrived in Jamestown on 4 November 1619.
 2

 It is therefore intriguing to discover that a William Rookins (Rookyns) was baptized in London on 18 January 1598/9.
 The parish register of St. Helens, Bishopsgate in the City of London contains an entry for the baptism thus:3

-William, son of James Rookyns, cooke, and Johanne his wyfe.
+William, s. of James Rookyns, Cooke, and Johanne his wyfe.

-There are no other entries for Rookins, suggesting that the parents moved to a different parish.
+There are no other entries for Rookins, suggesting that the parents may have moved to a different parish.
 To date I have been unable to track them down.